jackkershaw/vital-signs/README.md

 - Added some animations with Framer Motion.
 For now, I have gone for a simple fade in from the bottom with a slight delay, between each page.
 This is wrapped around the layout component rather than the whole site.
 So, the header and footer are not animated.

 - Improved the site's SEO using [the NextJS docs](https://nextjs.org/docs/app/building-your-application/optimizing/metadata).
 I added static metadata to the Layout file, as well as dynamic metadata for each page.
+I used [OpenGraph.xyz](https://www.opengraph.xyz) to test how links would appear when shared on social media.

 # Running on your machine